-What is a Primary Source?
+What is a historical primary source?

 Primary sources can include a variety of materials, including biographies and memories; videos and documentaries that capture news footage or an event; or newspapers and magazine articles published during the time period.

-Primary sources in the sciences, and some social sciences, report original research, ideas, or scientific discoveries for the first time.
+Primary sources in the sciences (and many social sciences), report original research, ideas, or scientific discoveries for the first time.
 Primary sources in the sciences may also be referred to as primary research, primary articles, or research studies.
-Examples include research studies or scientific experiements, papers and proceedings from scientific conferences or meetings, dissertations and theses, technical reports, and patents.
-Following are some characteristics of scientific primary sources:
+Examples include research studies, scientific experiments, papers and proceedings from scientific conferences or meetings, dissertations and theses, and technical reports.

 NOTE: Finding primary sources in the history of science or medicine is the same as finding historical primary sources.
-The course guide for "History of Medicine" is a great place to start your research.
+The course guide for History of Medicine is a great place to start your research.